ArthurProjectCorrea/monorepo-starter/.github/ISSUE_TEMPLATE/documentation.md

 ## 📝 Final Notes

-- Possible doubts, risks, external dependencies, or blockers
+- Doubts, risks, external dependencies, or blockers
 - Suggestions for approach, extra validations, or future integrations
 - Points to be reviewed in the PR (e.g., technical decisions, scope deviations, extra deliveries)